 - Keep food cold.
 Bacteria multiply fastest between 4°C and 60°C (40°F – 140°F) – also called the ‘danger zone’.

 - Pack the cooler until it is full.
 This will keep the food cold longer.
 Keep the cooler out of the sun and keep the lid on as much as possible.
 If you can, keep snacks and drinks in a separate cooler.
-These are things you will access often and every time you open the cooler, you are letting warm air in.
+These are things you will access often and every time you open the cooler, you let warm air in

 - Avoid cross-contamination.
 Keep raw meat, fish, poultry and eggs away from fresh fruits and vegetables and cooked foods.

-- Pack a separate cooler to keep ready to eat foods away from foods that require cooking, or pack raw meats on the bottom of a single cooler so their juices don’t drip onto, and contaminate, ready to eat foods.
+- Pack a separate cooler to keep ready-to-eat foods away from foods that need cooking, or pack raw meats on the bottom of a single cooler so their juices don’t drip onto, and contaminate, ready-to-eat foods

 - Wash your hands, the cooking utensils and surfaces with hot soapy water (for at least 20 seconds).